 4. Avoid getting too much lotions and oils on the swimsuit – Exposure to sunscreen, tanning oils and cosmetics can be quite harmful to delicate material and can break down the fabric over time.
 Rinse any stains immediately, then clean with either vinegar or very mild detergent in a cold water bath for 30 minutes.
 Aim to apply sun lotions before you wear your suit to allow it to dry first.

-Treat stains directly with spot cleaner – Other than spot cleaners, you can use baking soda or vinegar with water before washing.
+Treat stains directly with spot cleaner.
 Gently squeeze out the water – We don’t want to ruin the shape so instead of wringing the suit, roll it up to try to remove excess water after washing.
 Lay the swimsuit out to dry – Find a shaded and well-ventilated space and avoid hanging.
-Hanging will make water pool at the bottom and stretch out the fibers.
-This is especially true for our swimsuits that have more fabric (for full coverage) than your typical one-piece suit or bikini.
+Hanging will make water pool at the bottom and stretch out the fibres.
+This is especially true for our swimsuits that have more fabric (for full coverage) than your typical swimwear.
 Be careful not to leave the suit exposed to direct sunlight as it will cause some colour damage.

 6. Storing your swimsuit – We can often forget that storage or choices of suit can affect the longevity of our swimsuits.
-Have a look at these tips: Store your suit at room temperature and do not use a plastic container, in order to avoid mildew damage if the suit is exposed to moisture.
+Store your suit at room temperature and do not use a plastic container, to avoid mildew damage if the suit is exposed to moisture.
 Alternate your swimsuits.
 You should have at least one or two extra swimsuits so that you can give the swimsuit that you used a chance to dry and snap back into place.
 A 24 hour break is beneficial to the elasticity of your suit.